SolalDR/oscilloscope/README.md

 # Oscilloscope

-Simple oscilloscope to generate sinusoidal, triangle and squared signal and convert it into PWM (Pulse With Modulation) signal
+Simple oscilloscope to generate sinusoidal, triangled and squared signal and convert it into PWM (Pulse Width Modulation) signal